Get In Touch

 What is Laminar Airflow?

 Laminar airflow is a type of air movement that is consistent in velocity and direction.
-It moves in parallel layers, called “laminae,” which do not cross each other.
+It moves in parallel layers, called “laminae,” which do not cross over each other.

 In a cleanroom context, laminar air systems move air uniformly through high-efficiency particulate air (HEPA) filters, which keep the air clean.
 These systems aid cleanrooms in both removing and preventing airborne particles from critical spaces, and are typically used in ISO 5 cleanrooms and above.